mmuratarat/mmuratarat.github.io/_pages/faq.md

 9. [What is a probability?](#what-is-a-probability)
 10. [What are the probability axioms?](#what-are-the-probability-axioms)
 11. [What is a random variable?](#what-is-a-random-variable)
-12. Compare "Frequentist probability" vs. "Bayesian probability"?
+12. Compare "Frequentist statistics" vs. "Bayesian statistics"?
 13. [What is a probability distribution?](#what-is-a-probability-distribution)
 17. [What is a probability mass function?
 What are the conditions for a function to be a probability mass function?](#what-is-a-probability-mass-function-what-are-the-conditions-for-a-function-to-be-a-probability-mass-function)
 18. [What is a probability density function?
 What are the conditions for a function to be a probability density function?](#what-is-a-probability-density-function-what-are-the-conditions-for-a-function-to-be-a-probability-density-function)